 To date, Christophe has been included in numerous group shows in the New York and Long Island Area, including through the Museum of Contemporary Art Long Island and A.I.R.
 Gallery in Brooklyn.

 She has completed a year long Residency at The Art League of Long Island (2019-2020).
-She is now the Director of Fine Arts Programming through Support Expression through the Arts (SEA) of
+She is now the Co-Director of Fine Arts Programming through Support Expression through the Arts (SEA) of

 Visibility, a grassroots effort that advocates for introspection, compassion and visibility through the creation and sharing of visual and performing arts.
 Christophe has also created Long